moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/blocking-tests.md

 ---

-title: "Reliable and Blocking end-to-end tests"
+title: "Blocking end-to-end tests"
-description: "This page describes the process and technical documentation around reliable and blocking end-to-end tests at GitLab.
+description: "This page describes the process and technical documentation around blocking end-to-end tests at GitLab.
-Reliable tests are executed as a blocking step in the release pipelines.
-Blocking tests are executed as a blocking step in MRs but not the release."
+Blocking tests are executed as a showstopper step in the release pipelines.
+Blocking tests are executed as a blocking step in MRs but not the deployments."
 ---

 ## Overview

 GitLab's end-to-end tests for API and UI, located in `qa/qa/specs/features/`, can be promoted to:

-- **Reliable Tests**: Essential for the release process, they are executed as a blocking step.
+- **Smoke Tests**: Essential for the release process, they are executed and can stop deployments from going further.
-- **Blocking Tests**: Key to maintaining code quality in MRs, not used in the release process but mandatory for MR approval.
+- **Blocking Tests**: Key to maintaining code quality in MRs, blocking on failure and mandatory passing for MR approval.

-Both `:reliable` and `:blocking` suites are temporary buckets used for gradual promotion of tests for use as critical checkpoints in MRs and the release process.
-In the longer term, the both the buckets will be sunset.
+In the longer term, the `:blocking` bucket will be sunset.
 All the tests will be run as a blocking step in the MRs and only smoke tests will be run during the release process.

-### Defining a Reliable Test

-- A test is `:reliable` if it consistently passes across [all pipelines](https://handbook.gitlab.com/handbook/engineering/infrastructure/test-platform/debugging-qa-test-failures/#qa-test-pipelines) for 14 days.
-- The current focus of the team is shifting the tests left by expanding the blocking suite and not the reliable suite.

 ### Defining a Blocking Test

+- A test is `:blocking` if it consistently passes across [all pipelines](https://handbook.gitlab.com/handbook/engineering/infrastructure/test-platform/debugging-qa-test-failures/#qa-test-pipelines) for 14 days.
+- The current focus of the team is shifting the tests left by expanding the blocking suite and have deprecated the reliable suite.

+### Defining a Blocking Test

 - A `:blocking` test consistently succeeds in the master or nightly pipeline for at least 14 days.
-- A blocking test is for MR quality control and not included in release pipelines.
+- A blocking test is for MR quality control and not included in deployment pipelines.

 ## Promotion Processes